philmoran83/vet-clinic/README.md

 ## Exercises

-These exercises involve working with the AngularJS TodoMVC web site (http://todomvc.com/examples/angularjs/#/).
+These exercises involve working with the AngularJS TodoMVC web site at https://todomvc.com/examples/angular/dist/browser/#/all

 ### Exercise 1 - Write a test to add "Buy some milk" to the todo list

-#### Step 1: Create a WebDriver instance and open the "http://todomvc.com/examples/angularjs/#/" URL.
+#### Step 1: Create a WebDriver instance and open the "[http://todomvc.com/examples/angularjs/#/](https://todomvc.com/examples/angular/dist/browser/#/all)" URL.

 Create a new Firefox webdriver instance: